tonydspaniard/Rekognition_API_PHP_SDK/README.md

 Current Version: 1.0
 =======================

+This ReKognition PHP SDK is intent for developers who want to integrate ReKognition API into their websites.
 The folder contains our ReKognition PHP SDKs and simple examples to demo the SDK.
 For more information about our ReKognition API, please read our
 <a href="http://v2.rekognition.com/developer/docs">documentation</a>.

 The SDK contains the following functions: